luispuerto/luispuerto-net/_posts/2017-11-04-installing-pgp-signing-for-git-on-macos.md

 <pre class="lang:sh decode:true" title="Configuring manually">$ open ~/.gnupg/gpg-agent.conf</pre>

 Finally, you need to restart the <span class="lang:sh highlight:0 decode:true crayon-inline ">gpg agent</span>  doing the following.
-This is really important and it&#8217;s was one of the reason because I took me so long to finally configure Git with the PGP.
-Since I haven&#8217;t restarted the gpg-agent it hasn&#8217;t pick up the configuration.
+This is really important and it's was one of the reason because I took me so long to finally configure Git with the PGP.
+Since I haven't restarted the gpg-agent it hasn't pick up the configuration.

 <pre class="lang:sh decode:true" title="Restarting the gpg agent">$ gpgconf --kill gpg-agent</pre>

-It&#8217;s done!
+It's done!

 I recommend you to test it doing a test commit.
 First time it should to prompt you with a dialog like this